 Offsets in Numbers

-In addition, CMZC’s teachers will offset 47,994 air travel miles (21.76 metric tons) for four intercontinental flights.
+In addition, CMZC’s teachers offset air travel miles.
 When it comes to travel, flying is the biggest polluter.
 The best we can do is to fly as little as possible and, when we do fly, offset our mileage and pay attention to certain aspects of flying that make a difference.

 Why We Chose This Offset Program